Burrum Coast National Park – beautiful beaches and 4WD driving

 Woodgate Beach Caravan Park is conveniently located right on Woodgate Beach.
 It is a perfect place to relax and unwind.
 They offer camping or caravan sites, but also homely cabins, villas, or glamping safari tents.

 While in the park, you can enjoy a variety of wildlife including black cockatoos and colorful lorikeets.

 There is an onsite cafe offering nice coffee, lunch, or dinner.

 You have to only cross the road to enjoy a beautiful, wide beach where you can relax or try fishing.

 Things to do

-Burrum Coast National Park is a place for any beach or fishing lover.
-Woodgate and Kinkuna Sections also offer challenging, deep sand tracks and camping to satisfy 4WD enthusiasts.
+Burrum Coast National Park is a perfect destination for those who love beaches and fishing.
+In addition, Woodgate and Kinkuna Sections provide challenging deep sand tracks and camping opportunities for 4WD enthusiasts.